THE AADC STUDENT HANDBOOK

 THE PERFORMANCE TEAM

-Students wanting to participate in the performance teams must attend Ballet, Turns Kicks & Leaps and the genre of the Performance Team they are planning to join.
-For example, to be part of a Lyrical Performance Team your dancer must be participating in a Lyrical class.
-Hip Hop Crew must also participate in a regular Hip Hop class.
+Dancers wanting to participate in the performance teams must attend a Turns Kicks & Leaps class, Ballet and the genre of the Performance Team they are planning to join.
+For example to be part of a Lyrical Performance Team your dancer must be participating in a Lyrical class along with Ballet & TKL.
+This also applies to solos.

 We encourage all dancers to try out for a position in the All About Dance Company Performance Team.
 If the team teacher feels that the dancer is not ready to participate in the performance team the dancer and parent will be informed and provided with feedback.